MattTW/BlinkMonitorProtocol/auth/verifyPin.md

 ## Verify Pin
 Verify Client with PIN provided in an email.
+Pass a consistent Client UUID at login to avoid needing to do this more than once.

 `POST /api/v4/account/{AccountID}/client/{ClientID}/pin/verify`